GoogleChrome/web.dev/src/site/content/en/media/media-application-basics/index.md

 Working with media often requires changing the characteristics of media files, such as bitrate or resolution.
 Finding a straightforward way to get started can be pretty intimidating.
-On this page, we will learn about the tools we use and how to install them quickly.
+On this page, you will learn about the tools used and how to install them quickly.

 First, we describe the basic usage for two common command-line media utilities: